cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

 ## 2.2.
 Service Agreement Lifecycle

 This section describes the lifecycle stages, events, and occurrences that occurs during the lifecycle of a service agreement.
 The occurences of the lifecycle, stages, and events will be represented and generated according to the real-time occurrences of the service delivered.
 Each stage will comprise of several events `ContractLifecycleEvent` which occurs multiple times, each represented by an `ContractLifecycleEventOccurrence` instance.
 Each occurrence can either holds during a date period or occur at an instantaneous time.
-Each occurrence can also include a location as well as remarks.

 Figure 4: TBox representation of the service agreement's overall lifecycle